jazzband/wagtailmenus/README.md

 2. Click on `Settings` in the side menu to access the options in there, then select `Flat menus`.
 3. Click the button at the top of the page to add a flat menu for your site (or one for each of your sites if you are running a multi-site setup). <img alt="Screenshot indicating the location of the add button on the FlatMenu list page" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-flatmenu-add.png" />
 4. Fill out the form, choosing a 'unique for site' `handle` to reference in your templates, and using the **MENU ITEMS** inline panel to define the links you want the menu to have.
 Save your changes when finished. <img alt="Screenshot showing the FlatMenu edit interface" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-flatmenu-edit.png" />
+5. **Reminder**: Pages chosen for menu items need to have the `show_in_menus` checkbox (under the 'Promote' tab by default) in order for them to appear when rendering in menus.

 ### <a id="main_menu-tag"></a>3.
 Using the `{% main_menu %}` tag